Checking In (American Horror Story): Plot

 Two female Swedish tourists check into the Hotel Cortez in downtown Los Angeles.
 They find a disfigured creature sewn into their room's mattress.

-Detective John Lowe is investigating a ritualist murder of an adulturous couple, is called by the murder to go to the Cortez for clues.
+Detective John Lowe, investigating a ritualist murder of an adulturous couple, is called by the murderer to go to the Cortez for clues.
 He sees a vision there of his missing son, Holden, who was abducted five years earlier.
-Heroin addict, Gabriel, checks in and is violently raped by the Addiction Demon.
+Heroin addict Gabriel checks in and is violently raped by the Addiction Demon.

 The resident couple, Countess Elizabeth and Donovan, have a foursome with a couple they met, murdering them after and savoring their blood.
 In a 1994 flashback, it is revealed that the hotel manager Iris defenestrated a woman to her death after that woman had drugged Donovan to death.
 Detective Lowe receives a text from his wife saying that she is in trouble.
 He rushes to the scene with his daughter in the car.
 His daughter then finds two dead men in the house.
 To keep his family safe, Detective Lowe moves out of his home and into Room 64.
 The new owner of the hotel, Mr. Will Drake, and his son arrive to live in the Penthouse.
 The Countess takes Drake's son to a secret room containing white-haired children and introduces him to Detective Lowe's abducted son, Holden.